 “You cannot discover new oceans unless you have the courage to lose sight of the shore.” — Andre Gide

-Fear can paralyse you into inaction if you allow it to – but it’s also a kickass motivator.
+Fear can paralyse you into inaction if you allow it to—but it’s also one hell of a motivator.
 It spurs you on to try things you never imagined you would (or could).
 It forces you to step out of your comfort zone.
 And that’s how you grow.

 I like Chris Guillebeau’s take on it: “Asking yourself, ‘What’s the absolute worst thing that could happen?’ if something goes wrong can be very empowering.
 It helps you put things in their proper perspective.”
 (The Art of Non-Conformity)